pilleatus/orientdb-tutorial-distributed-database/access_db_with_java.md

 # Access DB with Java

-In chapter we will made a Java-Object-Project.
+For the customer example we will made a Java-Object-Project.
 There will be classes like Customer and methods to access, write and read the database.
+First of all we have to create a new Java project.